janverschelde/PHCpack/src/doc/source/tutorial.rst

 and operating systems are available via
 <http://www.math.uic.edu/~jan/download.html>.

-For :index:`Windows` operating systems, the executable version of phc is in the file ``phc.exe`` and is available for download in its uncompressed format.
+For the :index:`Windows` operating systems, the executable version of phc is in the file ``phc.exe`` and is available for download in its uncompressed format.
 Using the plain version of phc on a Windows system